 What do you already know?
 What if a brain was a wonderful thing to waste?

 Did you grow up with 'the best' always kept in the cupboard?
 Were you made to justify why you should be allowed to wear your 'best clothes,' eat from the 'special dinner set,' or sit in the 'good room'?
 Did you live in terror that if you in fact used 'the best,' something bad might happen?

 What happened when you grew up and bought something special for yourself?

 This is what I* did.
 Some years ago, I ordered a high quality hand-made penny whistle.
 It cost me $350; it had great tone and was a pleasure to play.
 But, for the nine years after I bought my special whistle, I never used it.
 Whenever I played with music groups, I usually took my $15 whistle.
 On special occasions I took my $40 whistle.

-I never took my “good whistle.”
+I never took my 'good whistle.'
 It stayed in its case in the cupboard.
 I was afraid that if I took it to play at a concert or dance, something might happen to it.
 Sound familiar?

-Then this year — 2020 — I started playing Scottish and Irish airs on my neighbourhood street corners in the evening.
+Then last year — 2020 — I started playing Scottish and Irish airs on my neighbourhood street corners in the evening.
 I took a folding chair, walked from block to block, stopped to play a couple of tunes, and then moved on to the next corner.